 Pfc.
 Carl N. Nickols was the

-son of Frank & Frances Nickols.
-He was
+son of Frank & Frances Nickols and was born on

 couple's four children.
 As a child he

-attended St. Mary's School. and grew up at
+attended St. Mary's School and grew up at 462

-He was in business for himself as a beer
+known that he was in business, for himself, as a

 At Ft.
 Knox, Carl met Bob Stewart who had joined the company knowing that he was about to be drafted into the army.
 Bob was the same height and weight as Carl which meant he was one of the biggest men in the company.
 Seeing Bob for the first time, Carl walked to him and said, " Hi Tiny!"
 Stewart looked back at Carl and said, "Hello Tiny yourself!"
 It was at that moment that the two men became best friends.

-Carl was assigned to ordinance.
-It was his job to insure that the tank crews received the gasoline and ammunition they needed during training.
+On January 13th the members of the company were assigned to attend various schools for training.
+In Carl's case, he was assigned to ordinance.
+It was his job to insure that the tank crews received the gasoline, weapons, and ammunition they needed during training.

 In the late summer of 1941, the 192nd Tank Battalion was sent on maneuvers to Louisiana.
-It was on a hill at Camp Polk that Carl and the other men learned that they were being sent overseas.
-Each man received leave home to say goodbye to friends and family.
+After the maneuvers, the battalion was ordered to Camp Polk.
+It was on the side of a hill that Carl and the other men learned that they were being sent overseas.
+Most of the men received leaves home to say goodbye to friends and family.

 Reporting back to Camp Polk, the battalion

-to Angel Island in San Francisco Bay.
-They
+where they were ferried to Angel Island in San

 At 12:45 in the afternoon, the tankers